The estimating workflow built for contractors who need clarity before they price the job.

 Hybrid summary review

-This type of roll-up gives leadership a faster way to review labor performance, subcontract contribution, tax impact, cost of money, and total job margin without bouncing between disconnected estimating layers.
+This type of roll-up gives leadership a faster way to review labor performance, subcontract contribution, tax impact, cost of money, and total job margin.

 Why the structure matters

-When sold labor, subcontract behavior, and material logic are reviewed in the right order, the estimator gets a clearer view of what is driving the contract sum and what is shaping the final margin.
+When sold labor, subcontract behavior, and material logic are reviewed in the right order, the estimator gets a clearer view of what is driving the contract sum.

 Estimating should reflect how your business actually makes money.